ericcecchi/goldenripe-translations/en/05-Death-and-Resurrection.md

 God is Holy but also just (Hebrews 6:10).
 Because of this, He must punish sin.
 Islam teaches that our good works will cancel out our sins and if the scale tilts in our favor, we will enter Paradise.
 Yet Adam only committed one sin, and because of that God expelled Adam from Paradise.
 If you have committed even one sin like Adam, what hope do you have of entering Paradise?

-Since it is impossible for our good works will never be enough to outweigh a single sin, then we need a different way to enter Paradise.
+Since it is impossible that our good works will ever be enough to outweigh a single sin, we need a different way to enter Paradise.
 Jesus was willing to die on the cross so we could be set free from the penalty of our sins.
 Only through believing in Jesus can we enter Paradise.

 ## Why is Judas guilty if it was God’s will for Jesus to die?